syncfusion-content/flutter-docs/Flutter/datagrid/editing.md

 # Editing in Flutter DataGrid

-SfDataGrid supports to edit the cell values by setting the SfDataGrid.allowEditing property as true and SfDataGrid.navigationMode as Cell, SfDataGrid.selectionMode as other than None.
+SfDataGrid supports to edit the cell values by setting the `SfDataGrid.allowEditing` property as true and `SfDataGrid.navigationMode` as Cell, `SfDataGrid.selectionMode` as other than None.

 By default, SfDataGrid does not load any widget when cell is moved into edit mode.
 Users must load any widget when cell is moved into edit mode by returning the required widget through `DataGridSource.buildEditWidget` method in `DataGridSource` class.

-`SfDataGrid` supports to editing the cell values by setting the `SfDataGrid.allowEditing` property, `SfDataGrid.navigationMode` as Cell, `SfDataGrid.selectionMode` as any other than None and return the editable widget in `DataGridSource.buildEditWidget`callback.
-The `DataGridRow`, `RowColumnIndex`, `GridColumn` and `CellSubmit` has the following members which provides information for `DataGridSource.buildEditWidget` callback.
+The following arguments are passed in `buildEditWidget` method,

-* `DataGridRow`: Gets the DataGridRow of the SfDataGrid.
+* `row`: Gets the DataGridRow of the SfDataGrid.
-* `RowColumnIndex`: Gets the current row and column index of the DataGrid.
+* `rowColumnIndex`: Gets the current row and column index of the DataGrid.
-* `Column`: Gets the Grid Column of the SfDataGrid.
+* `column`: Gets the Grid Column of the SfDataGrid.
-* `CellSubmit`: Programmatically call to end editing.

->N In Mobile platforms must to call the `CellSubmit` inside the respective callback of editable widget, i.e `TextField.onSubmitted` and `DropDownButton.onChanged`.
-After calling the `CellSubmit`, `canSubmitCell` and `onCellSubmit` will call.

-To enable editing, follow the code example:
+* `submitCell`: Programmatically call to end the editing.
+Typically, this method can be called when the widget completes its editing.
+For example, `TextField.onSubmitted` method is called whenever TextField ends its editing.
+So, you can simply call submitCell method.
+This will automatically call the DataGridSource.

+We recommend you save the edited value through editors in `DataGridSource.onCellSubmit` method.
+The `onCellSubmit` method will be called whenever the submitCell method from buildEditWidget method is called or other cells are navigated when a cell is in edit mode.

+The following example show how to enable editing in datagrid and committing the edited cell value in `onCellSubmit` callback.

 {% tabs %}
 {% highlight dart %}